DanSimon/scalene/README.md

 # Scalene - Fast and Lightweight Scala I/O Framework

-Scalene is a multi-threaded, asynchronous, event-based TCP I/O framework primarily focused on building HTTP servers.
+Scalene is a multi-threaded, asynchronous, reactive TCP I/O framework primarily focused on building HTTP servers.

 Scalene aims to be the fastest HTTP framework on the JVM while also having a simple and efficient API.
+It could also easily serve as a simple abstraction over NIO for generalized TCP applications, but for now this is not a first-class goal of the project.

 Take a look at the included [benchmark example](benchmark/src/main/scala/Main.scala) to get an idea of what things